ghostfreeman/volcanolairwebsigh/content/posts/vehicle-control.md

 ## Play for yourself

 You can download the demo [here](/files/cardrive).
 I haven’t done a lot of bug hunting besides the obvious physics object fix, so if you find issues, you’re on your own.
 But if you wanna pass them along, don’t be a stranger.
 You can now see there’s a forum and comments here.
 There will also be a Discord, someday.
 When we have something to ship.

+The controls for the demo are:

+* W/A/S/D - Move
+* Mouse - Look
+* W/S - Accelerate/Decelerate
+* A/D - Turn Car
+* Space - Jump/Handbrake
+* C - Toggle Crouch (FPS mode only)
+* F - Noclip Mode (FPS mode only)
+* E - Interact/Leave vehicle
+* U - Cycle speedometer unit
+* Shift - Toggle Sprint
+* Esc - Back (press twice in game to exit)

+There's partial controller bindings but they haven't been vetted or documented, I will get these in an updated release sometime in the coming days.

 The source code can be viewed [here](https://github.com/ghostfreeman/carposessdemo).